ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### CPU model
 {: #vc_orderinginstance-edge-cluster-cpu}

-The CPU model for the edge services cluster is Dual Intel Xeon Silver 4210 Processor (Cascade) and it cannot be changed.
+The CPU model for the edge services cluster is Dual Intel Xeon Silver 4210 Processor (Cascade Lake) and it cannot be changed.

 ### RAM
 {: #vc_orderinginstance-edge-cluster-ram}